hatchet-dev/pickaxe/README.md

 </div>

 Pickaxe is a library for orchestrating agents, built on top of [Hatchet](https://github.com/hatchet-dev/hatchet).
 It handles the complexies of durable execution, queueing and scheduling so you can focus on building your application.
-[It is not a framework](#philosophy)
+[It is not a framework.](#philosophy)

 Pickaxe agents are: